jdh4/mac_productivity/raycast/README.md

 ## Snippets

 A [snippet](https://manual.raycast.com/snippets) is a block of text that can be recalled.
+Snippets are handy for frequently used text such as canned email responses, code or emojis.

 To create a snippet:

 1. Launch Raycast
 1. Search "Create snippet"